 The main business district for San Francisco began as a haven for gold miners traveling out west to strike it rich.
 It’s now an epicenter for the hustle n’ bustle of the modern world, full of skyscrapers, fancy hotels and fine dining.
 Fortunately for the busy city dwellers of the Bay Area, there is a trio of cannabis dispensaries within close proximity to each other, right in the heart of the Financial District.

 Those in search of a complete dispensary experience can try 2ONE2, located next to JAHnetics.
-Patients can walk into the white showroom and browse through 2ONE2’s glass cases to find the buds, edibles, and topicals they need.
-They can tell the budtender to make their business “trip” live up to its name with some psychedelic herb, or ask which strain is best to help them fall asleep in a hotel bed.
+Consumers can walk into the white showroom and browse through 2ONE2’s glass cases to find the buds, edibles, and topicals they need.
+They can tell the budtender to make their business “trip” live up to its name with some psychedelic herb, or ask for strain suggestions.
 San Francisco natives in the middle of a 60-hour work week can stop by 2ONE2 on the way home from the office and find out which flower will reduce the stress of a tight deadline.
 And of course, tourists with a medical card can pick up a gram or two while they roam the streets of San Francisco.
 Have you ever seen the Transamerica Pyramid while high, bro?

 The Mission District is a gentrified area of San Francisco with a strong element of modern hipster culture.
 Vintage clothing shops, music stores and taquerias are enough to attract any stoner to the Mission District by themselves.
 Dolores Park is a hotspot with beautiful views of downtown San Francisco and plenty of area for picnics and fun.
 Heck, if you’re in need of a Mexican pro wrestling mask, the Mission District might be the place for you.